s-araromi/CardioHealthAssistant/README.md

 # CardioHealthAssistant

 CardioHealthAssistant is an AI-powered cardiovascular health companion that assists users in tracking, managing, and improving their cardiovascular health.
-Built with the Gemini API and Google AppSheet, this tool provides an interactive experience for users to set reminders, monitor health metrics, and receive evidence-based recommendations for heart health.
+Built with the Gemini API, this tool provides an interactive experience for users to set reminders, monitor health metrics, and receive evidence-based recommendations for heart health.

 ## Table of Contents
 - [Project Overview](#project-overview)